Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 We found this to be true.
 You will get different bulb sizes if you plant every seed in a bulb.
 Basaltic Garlic Farm tries its best to produce giant seeds so we can pass them on to you.
 We think it is a good idea to standardize bulb size.
 We sort our garlic size by inches,

-• Medium/Culinary 2 to 3 inches
+• Large 2 to 3 inches

-• Small 1 to 2 inches
+• Medium/Culinary 1.5 to 2 inches

 When To Plant Garlic